Debt to Income Ratio

-Your ratio of debt to income is a tool lenders use to determine how much money is available for a monthly home loan payment after you meet your other monthly debt payments.
+Your ratio of debt to income is a formula lenders use to calculate how much money can be used for your monthly home loan payment after all your other recurring debts have been met.

-Typically, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+For the most part, conventional loans require a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
-Recurring debt includes things like auto/boat payments, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, car loans, child support, etcetera.

 A 28/36 ratio

 - Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing

 - Gross monthly income of $6,500 x .36 = $2,340 can be applied to recurring debt plus housing expenses

 - Gross monthly income of $6,500 x .29 = $1,885 can be applied to housing

 - Gross monthly income of $6,500 x .41 = $2,665 can be applied to recurring debt plus housing expenses

 If you'd like to run your own numbers, we offer a Loan Qualifying Calculator.